fiugd/blog/_releases/backlog.md

 # customer facing concerns still at large
 - panes and pane related
+- editor horizontal scroll
 - starting a github repo with fiug
 	- from scratch
 	- from folder on local hard drive
 - uploading files into a repo
 - removing a repo
 - viewing / cleaning up storage
-- search performance
-- performance
-	- be specific about what this means
+- issues with .keep files and ##PLACEHOLDER## files
 - tree dragging/droping
-- issues with .keep files and ##PLACEHOLDER## files
-- editor horizontal scroll
 - terminal
 	- arrow keys
 	- tab completion